prompt-toolkit/python-prompt-toolkit/docs/pages/asking_for_input.rst

 .. image:: ../images/number-validator.png

-By default, the input is only validated when the user presses the enter key, but prompt_toolkit can also validate in real-time while typing:
+By default, the input is validated in real-time while the user is typing, but prompt_toolkit can also validate after the user presses the enter key:

 .. code:: python

     prompt('Give a number: ', validator=NumberValidator(),
-           validate_while_typing=True)
+           validate_while_typing=False)

 If the input validation contains some heavy CPU intensive code, but you don't want to block the event loop, then it's recommended to wrap the validator class